 - In Slayers, Lina invented a spell for fishing; Amelia uses a spell for spraying on graffiti; one episode in the third season demonstrates the usefulness of magic in heavy construction work.

-- Game Theory has an entire magic style designed around constructing buildings and assembly line production.
+- Game Theory (Fan Fic) has an entire magic style designed around constructing buildings and assembly line production.

 Films — Animation